ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/26_Electrical/260553 Identification for Electrical Systems.md

 divNumb: 26
 divName: Electrical
 subgroup: Facility Services
-tags: ['Facility', 'Services', 'Electrical', 'Identification', 'for', 'Systems']
+tags: ['Facility', 'Services', 'Electrical', 'Identification', 'Systems']
 ---

-1. Copyright 2006 by The American Institute of Architects (AIA)
-1. Exclusively published and distributed by Architectural Computer Services, Inc. (ARCOM) for the AIA
-1. Revise this Section by deleting and inserting text to meet Project-specific requirements.
-1. Verify that Section titles referenced in this Section are correct for this Project's Specifications; Section titles may have changed.

 ## General

 1. RELATED DOCUMENTS
    1. Retain or delete this article in all Sections of Project Manual.
    1. Drawings and general provisions of the Contract, including General and Supplementary Conditions and Division 1 Specification Sections, apply to this Section.
 1. SUMMARY
    1. This Section includes electrical identification work for the following:
       1. Electrical power, control, and communication conductors.
    1. Operational instructions and warnings.